bestchahchah/Bot2/replit.md

 This is a Discord economy bot built with Discord.js v14 that provides a comprehensive virtual economy system for Discord servers.
 The bot includes currency management, gambling games, a shop system, lottery functionality, and administrative tools.
 The bot has been completely rebuilt with all requested features, GitHub data integration capabilities, and a fully interactive user interface using buttons and select menus.

-**Status**: Interactive UI Implementation Complete (July 26, 2025) - All features now have interactive buttons and select menus instead of text-only responses.
+**Status**: 24/7 Reliability System Active (July 27, 2025) - Bot configured for continuous operation with auto-reconnection, self-ping keep-alive system, and enhanced error handling for maximum uptime on Replit.

 ## User Preferences